Terrence Steyer, M.D.

 Trident Medical Center, a nationally recognized community hospital, serves as the primary site and sponsor for resident education.
 This approximate 300 bed hospital is centrally located and provides full service medical care.

-Trident Medical Center and MUSC work together in this setting of a historic and popular Southeastern Coastal city to provide an outstanding environment for residency training.
+Trident Medical Center and MUSC work together in this setting of a historic and popular Southeastern Coastal city of Charleston to provide an outstanding environment for residency training.
 I look forward to meeting you and discussing our exceptional program.

 Eric Matheson, MD